torvalds/linux/Documentation/admin-guide/devices.rst

 The console device, ``/dev/console``, is the device to which system messages should be sent, and on which logins should be permitted in single-user mode.
-Starting with Linux 2.1.71, ``/dev/console`` is managed by the kernel; for previous versions it should be a symbolic link to either ``/dev/tty0``, a specific virtual console such as ``/dev/tty1``, or to a serial port primary (``tty*``, not ``cu*``) device, depending on the
+Starting with GNU/Linux 2.1.71, ``/dev/console`` is managed by the kernel; for previous versions it should be a symbolic link to either ``/dev/tty0``, a specific virtual console such as ``/dev/tty1``, or to a serial port primary (``tty*``, not ``cu*``) device, depending on the